topher235/royal-grid/ideas.md

   - Periodically place effects on tiles that will affect other aspects of the game
   - Example of hazard: if piece is moved to a bomb tile, then the game is over (or just can't go there)
   - Example of reward: if a piece is moved to a reward tile, then the next X turns have 2x point multiplier
+  - How should extra multipliers be applied?
+Should duration be reset or should each application of multiplier be its own effect even after others are applied?
+For example, if a player activates a +1 and then the duration is set to last for 5 turns and the player activates a +1 on the next turn, should the duration be 5, 9, or a separate instance of 4 and 5?

 - Time trial
   - New piece appears after X seconds instead of every move